 Historic Gulf of Georgia Cannery – Built in 1894, the Cannery echoes the days when it was the leading producer of canned salmon in British Columbia.
 Today it is a fishing museum with interactive exhibits, film, and tours that demonstrate the Cannery’s important role in the history of BC’s West Coast

 Richmond Olympic Oval – The Richmond Oval is a 512,000 square foot, multi-use facility, with capacity for 8,000 spectators.
-VANOC takes full operational control of the Richmond Oval for the 17 day duration of the 2010 Olympic Winter Games from February 12 to 28.
+VANOC takes full operational control of the Richmond Oval for the 17-day duration of the 2010 Olympic Winter Games from February 12 to 28.
 The Oval will house a 400m track with capacity for approximately 8,000 spectators and will be the location of all Olympic Long Track Speed Skating events.

-Steveston Fishing Village – Steveston village is a historic salmon canning centre at the mouth of the South Arm of the Fraser River, on the southwest tip of Lulu Island in Richmond, British Columbia.
+Steveston Fishing Village – Steveston village is a historic salmon canning center at the mouth of the South Arm of the Fraser River, on the southwest tip of Lulu Island in Richmond, British Columbia.
 Since 1945 it has hosted an annual Steveston Salmon Festival on July 1, Canada Day.
 The most southwestern tip of this southwestern suburb contains Garry Point Park, one of few parks in the Lower Mainland with suitable wind and space for kites to be flown.
 The city also serves as the town of Storybrooke on the hit ABC/Disney TV series “Once Upon a Time.”

 Richmond Centre – If you love to shop, Richmond Centre is the place to be.
 With 240 stores and services, Richmond Centre is one of the Lower Mainland’s best shopping experiences!